Interested in becoming a sleep consultant?

 There is absolutely no shame in wanting to seek out support.
 Teaching your baby or toddler to fall asleep and back to sleep independently can feel daunting and stressful.
 We promise that it’s never as hard as it seems, but we are here to help.

-If you’d like to work with Jayne directly, please head over to or if you’d like to find a CPSM graduate in your area, email Jayne at and she will connect you with a local certified sleep consultant in your area.
+If you’d like to work with Jayne directly, please head over to or if you’d like to find a CPSM graduate in your area, email Jayne and she will connect you with a local certified sleep consultant in your area.

 Send a message to Jayne Havens, founder of CPSM.